Southern Tanzania Safari: When To Go, Where To Go, And What to Expect

 Insider Insight

-At Twombili Tours, our safari experts often describe the Southern Circuit as “Africa in slow motion”—a place to pause, breathe, and rediscover the rhythm of the wild.
+At Twombili Tours, our safari experts often describe the Southern Circuit as “Africa in slow motion” — a place to pause, breathe, and rediscover the rhythm of the wild.
 Here, it’s not just about ticking off the Big Five, but about immersing yourself in vast, soulful landscapes where nature dictates the pace.

-When to book
+When to Book

 For peak season (July–October) and popular camps, book 6–9 months ahead.
 For green-season travel, a 2–4 month booking window can work, but flexible dates and open dialogue with your Twombili planner will help you secure the best lodges and flight connections.

-Why book with Twombili Tours
+Why Book with Twombili Tours

 We specialise in Southern Tanzania with 15+ years on the ground.
 Our itineraries balance wildlife, comfort and responsible travel: handpicked camps, experienced guides, and logistics handled so you can focus on the moment.
 We tailor length, pace and special experiences — walking safaris, boat trips or private sundowners — to match what you value most.